andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 Originally a Danish prince, King Haakon was popularly elected to the throne as the first independent Norwegian monarch since 1387.
 During his 51 year reign he ruled with a light touch, a practice that has been carried on by his successors and gained the favor of the Norwegian people.

-King Olav was known as "The People's King", preferring to drive his own car, ride on public transit, and generally gad about with no bodyguards.
+King Olav was known as "The People's
+King", preferring to drive his own car, ride on public transit, and generally gad about with no bodyguards.
 In a 2005 poll Olav was voted Norwegian of the Century.

-Finally, King Harald is best ell known for his sailing exploits - he represented Norway at the 1964, 1968, & 1972 Olympics and is the presiding President of Honour of World Sailing - and the controversy surrounding his bride.
+Finally, King Harald is best known both for his sailing exploits - he represented Norway at the 1964, 1968, & 1972 Olympics and is the presiding President of Honour of World Sailing - and the controversy surrounding his bride.
 When Harald declred his intentions to marry Sonja Haraldsen it was